Zesty and Creamy Dill Pickle Hummus Recipe

 Dill Pickle Hummus Recipe

-Dill pickle hummus is a zesty and refreshing hummus that takes minutes to make!
+Dill pickle hummus is a zesty and refreshing hummus that takes minutes to make in a food processor

 Prep Time: 15 minutes